 WHY IT’S A TOP PICK: Powerful gaming laptop line with experimental and unique designs.

 In just the past 12 months, MSI has released some of the best looking, best performing gaming laptops on the market.
-Nearly all of its entries have been solid, and have proved a hit with first-time and lifelong gamers alike, as reflect in our best gaming laptops of 2019 list.
+Nearly all of its entries have been solid, and have proved a hit with first-time and lifelong gamers alike, as reflected in our best gaming laptops of 2023 list.

 But what really sets MSI apart from the pack is how willing the company is to take risks on gaming laptop categories that didn’t even exist until the company itself thought to whip them up in the lab.